blustAI/blust-ai-documentation/docs/creating-ai-tools/capabilities/custom_capabilities.md

 # Custom capabilities

 In addition to utilizing existing additional capabilities, you have the option to create your own custom additional capabilities.
-This process is similar to what many AI providers refer to as function calling, but with unique specific features.
+This process is similar to what many AI providers refer to as _function calling_, but with unique specific features.
 Currently, Blust AI supports two types of additional capabilities:

 1. **API Calling**: Invoking an external API.
 2. **Model Calling**: Invoking another AI model.